sajjadrahimi78/bootcamp-task2/README.md

-# bootcamp-task2
+# Bootcamp-task2
-## filterd list of array with date, titles and completed
+## Filterd list of array with date, titles and completed
-## functionaly
+## Based on functions